TBLgGamin/OptiMateV2/README.md

 ### !skip
 Skips the current song and plays the next one in the queue.

+### !vote <song number>
+Vote for the next song to be played from the queue.

+### !dj <url>
+Enables AutoDJ mode, playing related songs automatically after the current queue is finished.

 ## Installation

+Before trying to install the code you need your own bot and its token to insert into the .env file.
-Run install.js to install all the required dependencies and packages for the bot to run.
+A tutorial can be found here: https://www.youtube.com/watch?v=hoDLj0IzZMU&t=1s watch from 1:30 to 4:10 Run install.js to install all the required dependencies and packages for the bot to run.
 *Navigate to powershell as administrator*
 1. Automatic install: